smallchungus/LyssnProject/README.md

 Hey there!
 This is my implementation of a Java app that talks to PostgreSQL using JDBC.
-I built this to show how to handle basic database operations - you know, the stuff we do every day like fetching users and updating their info.

 🎯 What This Project Does

 Nothing too fancy, but it gets the job done!

 It can: